 6. The International Phonetic Alphabet

 When you’re ready to get into the nitty gritty of pronunciation, the International Phonetic Alphabet will be your friend.
 This isn’t so much something you can purchase at a big box retailer so much as a handy reference guide to keep in your arsenal of language-learning tools.
+If you like having a physical version of things, though, you can always print it out (and even laminate it!).
 The IPA effectively teaches you how to pronounce every spoken sound in language and then provides a standardized phonetic language to help remove the guesswork from correct pronunciation.